 This is the same barber shop that Jim went to when he was a little boy with his granddaddy, Ernie.
 When we walked in Jim said, “still looks the same. same three guys are here.”

+The boys were able to get there number and then wait for it to be called.
 It was a fun experience for them.
 They thought it was really cool to get their hair cut the same place that their Daddy and Uncle Dan got their hair cut when they were little.
 Lowe’s has now cut hair for four generations of Perdue men.

 Yes, Dan, I know that you still get your hair cut there.